Free UK delivery · Worldwide shipping included

 Do not polish vintage watch cases.
 Polishing removes metal, rounds off the crisp edges that define a well-made case, and destroys the original patina that makes vintage pieces distinctive.
 A case with honest wear is far more desirable to serious collectors than a freshly polished one.

-Do not attempt to open the case back without the correct tools.
-The resulting scratches around the edge are a permanent record of the attempt — and immediately visible to any future buyer.
+Do not try to open the case back without the right tools.
+The scratches you leave around the edge are a permanent record of the attempt, and the first thing any future buyer will spot.

 LWM